Renovations are doing what the Confederacy couldn’t: temporarily shutting down Fort Ward (4301 W Braddock Road).

 - Archives and Records Center

-- Fort Ward Museum and Historic Site
+- Fort Ward Museum and Historic Site (closed for renovation)

-- Freedom House Museum
+- Freedom House Museum (closed for renovation)

 - Stabler-Leadbeater Apothecary Museum